cferdinandi/vanilla-js-guides/content/guides/accessible-components.md

 - What assistive technology is
 - How to enable and use a screen reader
-- The basics of navigating the web with a keyboard and using a screen reader
+- The basics of navigating the web with a keyboard
 - The dangers of CSS-only interactive components
+- The importance of HTML semantics
+- Focus management essentials
 - How to hide content, and accessibility considerations when doing so
 - How to announce dynamic changes to the UI
 - How to indicate button state